 - Some cracked pepper

-- Whisk 6 eggs together.
-Spray baking muffin moulds with olive oil or rub some coconut oil or ghee on the sides and bottom.
-Divide the salami and halloumi filling between 6 moulds.
+- Spray the baking muffin moulds with olive oil or rub some coconut oil or ghee on the bottom and sides.
+Divide the filling between 6 moulds.
 Pour in equal amounts of whisked eggs and stir each muffin case with a fork.
-Place on the middle shelf of the oven and bake at 170C for about 20-25 minutes or until the muffins have risen and firmed up on the top.
+Place the muffin tray in the oven, middle shelf, and bake for about 17-18 minutes, or until the muffins have risen and firmed up on the top.